Baranin67/leave-manager/README.md

-# vacation-manager
+# Leave manager
-An app for easy vacation management among emplyers and employees.
+A simple app for an easy leave management among employers and employees.